glaParaBio/mars-hpc-notes/README.md

 managing bioinformatics projects.

-NB: This notes are likely to change, become obsolete and definitely they are not incomplete.
-They assume your PC has Unix system (MacOS or Linux).
+NB: This notes are likely to change, become obsolete and definitely they are incomplete.
+They assume your PC has a Unix system (MacOS or Linux).

 # General